LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-031-chimpo-another-chapter-ep/index.md

 banner:
   - imported/dnb-fix-031-chimpo-another-chapter-ep/image1273.jpeg
 description: >-
   Are you ready?
 Hands up.
-There&rsquo;s no intro.
-There&rsquo;s no easing in.
+There’s no intro.
+There’s no easing in.
+If you’re looking for an ‘(Interlude)’ hallway through to calm you down, it isn’t here.
-  If you&rsquo;re looking for an &lsquo;(Interlude)&rsquo; hallway through to calm you down, it isn&rsquo;t here.
-Chimpo steps up to the plate in this week&#39;s DnB Fix; with his new release &quot;Another Chapter&quot; over on Box N Lock.
+  Chimpo steps up to the plate in this week's DnB Fix; with his new release "Another Chapter" over on Box N Lock.
 Another Chapter is pure Sicko Mode [...]Read More...
 published: true
 tags: feature
 featured: false